On the occasion of the commemoration of the "Billet vert" roundup of May 14, 1941,

 A few words from the director, Jean Barat:

-Synopsis: the documentary, whose title refers to a speech by Marshal Pétain, looks back at the fate of foreign Jews, arrested as part of the "green ticket raid", transferred to the camps of Beaune-la-Rolande and Pithiviers, then sent to farms in Sologne.
+Synopsis: the documentary, whose title refers to a speech by Marshal Pétain, looks back on the fate of foreign Jews, arrested as part of the "Billet vert roundup", transferred to the camps of Beaune-la-Rolande and Pithiviers, then sent to farms in Sologne.

-Emile Frajerman, who managed to escape from the farm of La Matelotte, thus escaping the internment in Drancy then the deportation to Auschwitz which struck the other internees, reveals us what was his daily life and that of his companions of misfortune.
-His voice mingles with the comments of the historian Benoît Verny, the testimonies of inhabitants of the surrounding countryside as well as that of Christian Spie who, newly arrived in the region, undertook to gather the memory traces of an episode forgotten by many.
+Emile Frajerman, who managed to escape from the farm of La Matelotte, thus escaping the internment at Drancy and then the deportation to Auschwitz that struck the other internees, reveals to us what was his daily life and that of his companions in misfortune.
+His voice mingles with the comments of the historian Benoît Verny, the testimonies of inhabitants of the surrounding countryside as well as that of Christian Spie who, newly arrived in the region, undertook to collect the memorial traces of an episode forgotten by many.

 In addition to his documentary, Philippe Claire wrote the book

-A few months ago, almost 80 years after the fact, collectors made a major discovery:
+A few months ago, nearly 80 years after the events, collectors made a major discovery:

-These exceptional iconographic documents are made up of five photographic films, taken by the German propaganda services, attesting to scenes that we have only known until now through the testimonies of survivors or families of those arrested.
-They show the journey of these men from the Japy gymnasium to the farewell to families, from boarding buses for the Austerlitz station, until the arrival at the Pithiviers camp.
-In addition to these photos, the
+These exceptional iconographic documents are made up of five photographic films, taken by the German propaganda services, attesting to scenes that we only knew until now through the testimonies of the survivors or families of those arrested.
+They show the journey of these men from the Japy gymnasium to the farewell to families, from boarding buses for the Austerlitz station until their arrival at the Pithiviers camp.
+In addition to these photos, there is the

 This exceptional collection has now joined the collections of the Shoah Memorial.